What Happens If Trump Dumps NAFTA

 The Key Points of NAFTA Renegotiations

-On March 5, 2018, the seventh round of NAFTA renegotiations concluded.
-The representatives of the United States, Canada, and Mexico admit that progress has been slow.
-The North American Free Trade Agreement is the world's largest free trade agreement.
+On March 5, 2018, the seventh round of the North American Free Trade Agreement renegotiations concluded.
+The representatives of the United States, Canada, and Mexico admitted that progress had been slow.
+NAFTA is the world's largest free trade agreement.

 That same day, President Trump said he would exempt Canada and Mexico from steel tariffs if they agreed to a new NAFTA accord.
 On March 1, he had announced a 35 percent tariff on steel and a 10 percent tariff on aluminum.

 But on May 31, 2018, Trump announced the tariff would be imposed on Canada, Mexico, and the EU.
-Negotiators are still trying to move forward despite increasingly angry rhetoric from their nations' leaders.
+In retaliation, Canada imposed tariffs on $12.6 billion of U.S. imports.
+Negotiators are trying to move forward despite the angry rhetoric from their nations' leaders.

 History of NAFTA Renegotiations

 The NAFTA renegotiations began on August 16, 2017.
 The three countries had hoped to finish by the end of 2017.
 The new deadline could be July 2018.
 Mexico is holding a presidential election that month.

 Congress needed a text of the new agreement by mid-June to approve it in 2018.
 Also, Trump's "fast track" negotiating authority could end.
 Some members of Congress have threatened to block automatic renewal.

 President Trump appointed U.S. Trade Representative Robert Lighthizer to represent the United States.
 The talks follow through on Trump's executive order to renegotiate NAFTA signed on January 23, 2017.